 10. Pantera Press

 Alison Green started Pantera Press in 2008 with the intent to print, produce and promote Australian talent globally.
 They have been shortlisted for the Australian Book Industry’s Small Publisher of the Year Award four times, and they won the ABIA Small Publisher Children’s Book of the Year Award in 2019.
-Pantera has an imprint called Lost the Plot for the new generation of readers, providing them with exciting and fresh content from the millennial perspective.
-Read submission guidelines on this page.
-The Neutral Bay located company accepts only fiction and non-fiction books.
+Pantera has an imprint called Lost the Plot for the new generation of readers, providing them with exciting and fresh content.
+You can read their submission guidelines on this page.
+The Neutral Bay-located company accepts only fiction and non-fiction books.

 Formed in 1995, Giramondo actively seeks works of literature that are fresh, original, and unconventional.
 They print a book-length literary journal called HEAT, which showcases translated works and creative writing.
 In 2002, they started publishing literary works by authors under the Giramondo book imprint.
 A lot of their titles have won Australian prizes.
-Writers can submit fiction, non-fiction and poetry manuscripts after reading the submission details here.
+Writers can submit fiction, non-fiction, and poetry manuscripts after reading the submission details displayed here.

 Established in 1922, Melbourne University Publishing publishes some of the country’s crucial and best non-fiction writing.
-They have various imprints like Miegunyah Press which publishes illustrated books of photography and history, MUP Academic for peer reviewed academic articles and literary journal Meanjin.
+They have three imprints: Miegunyah Press, which publishes illustrated books of photography, art, travel, and history, to name some genres, Melbourne University Press, for top Australian non-fiction, and Custom Books, which is a service dedicated to private clients.
 Located in Melbourne, this is Australia’s original university press.
-They are not publishing fiction, children’s literature, and poetry.
-You need to peruse through their imprints before you submit your manuscript for consideration along with submission guidelines which you can find here.
+They are not publishing, children’s literature, fiction, or poetry at the moment.
+You need to peruse their guidelines and their imprints’ descriptions before you submit your manuscript for consideration.
+More information is available here.

 15. Federation Press

-A publisher with a specific focus on only non-fiction, mainly law and related fields, Federation Press was launched in 1987 by Diane Young, Katherine Fitzhenry and Christopher Holt.
+A publisher with a specific focus on non-fiction, mainly on law and other such fields, Federation Press was launched in 1987 by Diane Young, Katherine Fitzhenry, and Christopher Holt.
 Choosing to print legal, academic, and social books, Federation Press is a small publisher in Alexandria, New South Wales.
 They print 30-40 books annually, and are an environmentally conscious publisher that uses FSC-certified sustainable paper and post-consumer-waste-paper.
 Writers can send their manuscripts after carefully reading the submission guidelines on this page.

 16. Black Inc.